 In an endeavour to emphasise the common features underlying the sacred teachings of the religions in our multi-religious and multi-racial nation, the Bahá’í Community recently (1995) revived the observance of World Religion Day in Singapore, the first observance of which was organised by the Singapore Bahá’ís in 1956 with the Chief Minister Mr Lim Yew Hock as the guest of honour at the Victoria Memorial Hall.

 Since 1995, four World Religion Day observances have been held in Singapore.
-The first two were organised by the Bahá’ís while the third observance in 1997 was jointly organised by the Baha’i community of Singapore and the Inter-Religious Organisation (iro) of Singapore.
+The first two were organised by the Bahá’ís while the third observance in 1997 was jointly organised by the Bahá’í community of Singapore and the Inter-Religious Organisation (iro) of Singapore.
 The fourth observance of World.
 Religion Day was organized for the first time by the iro.

-The Aim of World Religion Day
+The aim of World Religion Day

 The underlying purpose of World Religion Day, inaugurated over fifty years ago and now regularly observed in over eighty countries on the third Sunday of January, is to foster the establishment of inter-faith understanding and harmony by emphasizing the common denominators in all religions.